2 Options Markets{#sec-c:options}

 Open Interest and Contract Creation

 Unlike stocks, options have no pre-existing supply.
+At any time, the number of long positions exactly equals the number of short positions, and this total is called open interest.
 When a new option series (specific strike/expiration combination) is introduced, open interest starts at zero.
 Options are created through trading activity:

 - First trade: 1 buyer + 1 seller → Open interest = 1